BrenekH/blinky/README.md

 ## License

-Blinky is licensed under the GNU General Public License Version 3, a copy of which can be found in the [LICENSE](LICENSE) file.
+Blinky is licensed under the GNU General Public License version 3, a copy of which can be found in the [LICENSE](LICENSE) file.